glotzerlab/signac-docs/docs/source/hooks.rst

 Hooks make it possible to track state changes to each job in a **signac** project as the :ref:`FlowProject<flow-project>` operates on it.

 A hook is a function that is called at a specific point relative to the execution of a **signac-flow** :ref:`operation<operations>`.
-A hook is triggered when an operation starts, exits, succeeds, or raises and exception.
+A hook is triggered when an operation starts, exits, succeeds, or raises an exception.

 A basic use case is to log the success/failure of an operation by creating a hook that sets a job document value ``job.doc.operation_success`` to ``True`` or ``False``.
 Additionally, a user may record the `git commit ID <https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History>`_ upon the start of an operation, allowing them to track which version of code ran the operation.

 .. _hook_triggers:

-Hook Triggers
+Triggers
 =============

 The following triggers are provided: